Reddit: A Guide for Parents & Educators

 Where is Reddit available?

 Like many websites and communities, Reddit has some specific terms that describe the way their service works.
-Knowing these terms will help parents and teachers talk with students about how they use Reddit:
+Knowing these terms will help parents and teachers talk with kids about how they use Reddit:

 • Upvote - A virtual thumbs up that users can utilize to show their approval for a post and help it get moved to the top of the site